Siteimprove/alfa/packages/alfa-rng/README.md

-# Alfa rng
+# Alfa RNG

 A simple RNG and functionalities around it.